prakash-aathi/IBM-Project-20991-1659768892/Assignment/Prakash_113119UG04070/Assignment-2- python app/README.md

 # Python web-app

-This is web-app in which there post, view ,update and delete the jobs.
+This is web-app in which there post a job, view the jobs ,update and delete the job posts.

 ## Built With